Vishwantiwari/Abc/README.md

 ● Proper validation is applied for all fields in page 2.
 ● Application UI is responsive.
 ● Storyboard design is used instead of interface builder.
-● Any third party libraries are avoided.
+● Any third party libraries are avoided.</pre>